Representations of quasiprojective groups, Flat connections and Transversely projective foliations: Factorization of representations

 \subsection{Proof of Theorem \ref{THM:A}}

+Let $X$ be a projective manifold and $D\subset X$ a simple normal crossing hypersurface such that $\X0 =X-D$.
 Let $\rho: \pi(X-D) \to \SL(\C)$ be a Zariski dense representation which is not quasi-unipotent at infinity.
-Let $E$ be a connected divisor with support contained in $|D|$ such that $\rho(\gamma) \neq \pm \Id$ for every small loop around a irreducible component of $E$, and $\rho(\gamma)$ is not quasi-unipotent for at least one small loop.
+Let $E$ be a connected divisor with support contained in $|D|$ \footnote{If $H$ is a divisor, $|H|$ stands for the \textit{support} of H} such that $\rho(\gamma) \neq \pm \Id$ for every small loop around an irreducible component of $E$, and $\rho(\gamma)$ is not quasi-unipotent for at least one small loop.
 If $E$ is maximal with respect to these properties, Proposition \ref{P:topsolv} implies that the restriction of the projectivization of $\rho$ to a neighborhood of $E$ is solvable, and Proposition \ref{P:naocontrai} implies that the intersection matrix of $E$ is indefinite.
-Since $\PSL(\C)$ is a simple group we can apply Theorem \ref{T:criteriofactor} to factorize the projectivization of $\rho$ through an orbicurve.
+Let $D'\subset D$ the union of the components of $D$ around which the monoromy is equal to $\pm\Id$.
+Clearly $|E|$ is a connected component of $|D-D'|$.
+Since $\PSL(\C)$ is a simple group we can apply Theorem \ref{T:criteriofactor} (replacing $D$ by $D-D'$) to factorize the projectivization of $\rho$ through an orbicurve.
 Theorem \ref{THM:A} follows.